A tectal glioma is low-grade tumor forming in the tectum, which can be thought of as the roof of the brain stem.

 Also, we hold a weekly brain tumor clinic for newly diagnosed patients currently receiving treatment.
 Each time you come for an appointment, you meet with every specialist on your child’s team, from your pediatric neuro-oncologist, neurologist, and neurosurgeon, to your pediatric endocrinologist, psycho-oncologist and School liaison.

-Dana-Farber/Children’s Hospital Cancer Center’s Pediatric Brain Tumor Program offers the following services.
+Dana-Farber/Boston Children’s Cancer and Blood Disorders Center’s Pediatric Brain Tumor Center offers the following services.

 Access to high-tech resources, like the intra-operative MRI, which allow our pediatric neurosurgeons to visualize the tumor as they operate with MRI scans.
 This means they can remove as much of the tumor as possible, and sometimes eliminating additional surgeries.

 Expert diagnosis by neuropathologists using advanced molecular diagnostic testing to identify your child’s type of tumor.
 Knowing the molecular composition of a tumor helps predict which treatments are more likely to work.

 Access to unique Phase I clinical trials, from our own investigators, the Children’s Oncology Group and the Pediatric Oncology experimental Therapeutics Investigators Consortium, which apply personalized medical approaches.